-Container technologies are transforming the way enterprises build applications to support Agile development models.
+Container technologies transform how enterprises build applications to support Agile development models.
 Kubernetes is standard for orchestrating and managing containers.
-With IBM Multicloud Manager, container technologies are now easier to view and manage.
+With IBM Multicloud Manager, container technologies are easier to view and manage.

 IBM Multicloud Manager provides user visibility, application-centric management (policy, deployments, health, operations), and policy-based compliance across clouds and clusters.
 With IBM Multicloud Manager, you have control of your Kubernetes clusters.
 You can ensure that your clusters are secure, operating efficiently, and delivering the service levels that applications expect.

-After you set up IBM Multicloud Manager and you log in to the console or command line tool, you can query information about all the clusters that are connected to the system.
+After you set up IBM Multicloud Manager, you can query information about all the clusters that are connected to the system.
 By using cluster labels, you can organize your clusters according to different cloud providers, geographic regions, data centers, and the functional purpose of individual clusters.
 From the console, you can view the health status of pods, nodes, persistent volumes, and applications that run in those clusters.

 Multicluster operations and visibility

-Using IBM Multicloud Manager , the operator can have rich views of how clusters operate within the environment.
+Using IBM Multicloud Manager, you have rich views of how clusters operate within the environment.
 You can see dashboards of aggregated information across multiple clusters, view the topology of resources within those clusters, or navigate into individual clusters consoles for more detailed views.